flancian/garden/Open Letter to Google.md

 That's what we are setting out to do, anyway.
 Join me? :)

-# Google should be freer, Google should be fairer, Google should be more lively
+# Google should be freer, Google should be fairer, Google should be more alive

 I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
 I, as a Google employee, am writing to communicate my recommendations as clearly and as harmlessly as possible to both company and society.

 My intention is the following: to develop, together, a [[commons]] containing a prosocial transparent governance layer for the internet and use it in a daring way to try to advance company, society and civilization.
 And I intend to convince Google that this is the right thing for both people ("users") and company; I intend to convince you, reader, that we should do this together.

-This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
-Whenever I couldn't expound in full, I try to include [[links]].

 With this letter, I want to make the argument that the project I started personally and then developed as an informal 20% since around 2020 (see [[Agora project]]), represents a step forward in the right direction as we navigate the mid 20s together.
 You, [[dear reader]], will be the judge of the merit of these my claims; please remember that I welcome, always, all [[feedback]].